LGBTQ movements in the United States: Camp Trans

-The intersex movement
+Intersex movement

 Intersex activism between the late 1990s and mid 2000s led from demonstrating outside a national pediatric conference, in an event now commemorated by Intersex Awareness Day to speaking inside clinical conferences, and the first human rights investigation into medical "normalization", by the Human Rights Commission of the City and County of San Francisco.
 This was followed by a period of retrenchment of medical authority over intersex bodies.

 The Intersex Society of North America (ISNA) was a non-profit advocacy group founded in 1993 by Cheryl Chase to end shame and secrecy; they also advocated deferring most genital surgeries on children.
 Other notable members included Morgan Holmes, Max Beck, Howard Devore and Alice Dreger.
 The ISNA stated that intersex is a socially constructed label that reflects actual biological variation.
 They further stated that intersex anatomy is not always present at birth, and may not manifest until the child hits puberty.
 ISNA closed in June 2008 after supporting the creation of a new clinical term for intersex conditions, Disorders of Sex Development (DSD) albeit ambivalently, as a means of opening "many more doors" and engaging with clinicians.

 New organizations such as Intersex Campaign for Equality and interACT were since established with civil and human rights goals.
 Advocacy continues, including legal action, with the "M.C." legal case, advanced by Interact Advocates for Intersex Youth with the Southern Poverty Law Centre still before the courts, international advocacy drawing attention to continuing abuses within the U.S. medical system, and work by Intersex Campaign for Equality and others on recognition of intersex people with non-binary identities.
-Notable and active U.S. advocates include Georgiann Davis, Pidgeon Pagonis, Sean Saifa Wall, Hida Viloria and Anne Tamar-Mattis.
+Notable and active U.S. advocates include Georgiann Davis, Pidgeon Pagonis, Sean Saifa Wall, Hida Viloria, and Anne Tamar-Mattis.